Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Methodology

 \subsection{Evidential Model Learning}

-Dirichlet-based evidential models treat the categorical prediction of a sample as a distribution, enabling a range of potential predictions to occur with specific probabilities.
-Considering all possible predictions, we adopt the Bayes risk of cross-entropy loss as the task loss for classification tasks.
-Given an input pair $(\bx,\boldsymbol{y})$ and the local model $\btheta_k$, the task loss for classification is defined as:
+Dirichlet-based evidential models treat the categorical prediction of a sample as a distribution, enabling multiple potential predictions to occur with specific probabilities.
+Considering all possible predictions, we adopt the Bayes risk of cross-entropy loss~\cite{sensoy2018evidential} as the task loss for classification tasks, formulated as follows:

 where $\psi(\cdot)$ is the digamma function and $y_c$ is the label indicator for class $c$.
-Similarly, the Bayes risk of Dice loss for segmentation tasks is:
+Similarly, the Bayes risk of Dice loss~\cite{li2022region} for segmentation tasks is: